-The Club has approximately 3,000 members representing every continent and in more than 60 countries, comprising about 30 chapters around the globe.
+The Club has approximately 3,000 members representing every continent and in more than 60 countries, comprising 26 chapters around the globe.
 The Club’s members include leaders in polar exploration, diving, aerospace exploration, archaeology, zoology, physics, oceanography, astronomy, ecology, geology, paleontology, conservation mountaineering, and speleology.
 The Club counts among its members the giants of twentieth century exploration; its present and future members are poised to leave humankind a similar legacy of discovery and achievement in the twenty-first century.

 The Explorers Club differentiates exploration for field science from exploratory travel for tourism.
 While both activities are valuable, our members and those qualified for membership are persons who carry out or assist in field science expeditions to study unknown or little known destinations or phenomena in order to gain knowledge for humankind.
 You need not have climbed Everest, dived to the deepest point in the ocean, or discovered a new dinosaur.
 But we are looking for individuals who have gotten their hands dirty and their feet wet working in the field as participants in one or more documented scientific expeditions.